therapywindow/therapywindow.github.io/index.md

 I work with a range of difficulties, including stress, mental health problems, traumatic experiences and interpersonal difficulties.

-My session fee is £100.
-A number of low-cost spaces are available for those who have no/a very limited income.
+Some low-cost spaces are available for those who have no/a very limited income.
 Please get in touch.

 You can reach me at [effywesttherapy@gmail.com](mailto:effywesttherapy@gmail.com).